yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cdc-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Poprzednie zakresy okna (w jednostkach logicznych) jako `CSize` obiekt.
+Poprzednie zakresy okna (w jednostkach logicznych) jako obiekt `CSize`.

 ### <a name="remarks"></a>Uwagi